ignatandrei/NetCoreUsefullEndpoints/README.md

 9. Shutdown( and forced) the app ( use await app.RunAsync(UsefullExtensions.UsefullExtensions.cts.Token);
 10. See the start date of the application
 11. See the list of Hosted services / start all / stop all
+12. When the PC has started ( uptime )

 # Usage
 Add this reference to your csproj in .NET 6